wbamberg/idl-reference/docs/nsIMIMEInfo.md

 depends on the value of preferredAction. preferredAction must be
 useHelperApp or useSystemDefault.

-@param aFile The file to launch this application with.

 @throw NS_ERROR_INVALID_ARG if action is not valid for this function.
 Other exceptions may be thrown.